Shaping the future now – the Nature Park Schools and Kindergartens

 Financing the further development has also been a challenge.

-- The Nature Park Schools and Kindergartens are a very efficient instrument to fulfil the educational function
+The Nature Park Schools and Kindergartens are a very efficient instrument to fulfill the educational function

 Related case studies